Chester Alamo-Costello: Documentary photographic practice

 Alamo-Costello's first sustained photographic subject was his grandfather, Danny Uberto, who he memorialized in his first book, Grandpa Danny (2008).
 The book combines sections compiling family mementos and snapshots, catalogued personal artifacts, and photos taken by Alamo-Costello; it was described as straddling the genres of fine arts monograph and personal visual tribute documenting a century of everyday life.
-His second book, The Globe (2010), also took on a personal subject: football (soccer) fan support at The Globe, a pub in Chicago’s Northcenter neighborhood that Alamo-Costello frequented and documented over five years.Guth, Amy, "The Globe," Chicago Tribune, June 5, 2010.
+His second book, The Globe (2010), also took on a personal subject: football (soccer) fan support at The Globe, a pub in Chicago's Northcenter neighborhood that Alamo-Costello frequented and documented over five years.Guth, Amy, "The Globe," Chicago Tribune, June 5, 2010.
 The book was noted for its emotional universality, capturing in unpolished, snapshot-like compositions of "unusual rawness and immediacy," the interactions of fans, clubs, and televised contests.
-Somewhere In-Between Chicago (2018) documents people (artists, musicians, commuters, passersby), places, architecture and experiences Alamo-Costello encountered in Chicago over a 25-year period—many compiled through over 170 artist/musician interviews and portraits—along with essays from four writers mirroring the city's diversity and energy.
+Somewhere In-Between Chicago (2018–21) documents people (artists, musicians, commuters, passersby), places, architecture and experiences Alamo-Costello encountered in Chicago over a 25-year period—many compiled through over 170 artist/musician interviews and portraits—along with essays from four writers mirroring the city's diversity and energy.
+In 2021, he exhibited the project and book at the University of St. Francis Art Gallery, with support from an Illinois Arts Council Agency grant.
+Since 2023, Alamo-Costello's photographic work and research has focused on China, specifically portraits of art faculty, students and staff at Sichuan University of Science & Engineering where he has taught for part of each year since 2019.
+The work, which compares Chinese and U.S. teaching philosophies and practices, was supported in part by a Chicago Department of Cultural Affairs grant.

 Publishing and writing

 Alamo-Costello launched The COMP Magazine, a digital publication focusing on art and design, in 2014 with Egzon Shaqiri.
-He remains the magazine's publisher continues to be an active contributor.
-He has written articles about artists Kerry James Marshall, Moholy-Nagy, Frida Kahlo and Diego Rivera, the Japanese photography and performance movement “Provoke” and the Hairy Who, Chicago’s underground music scene, comics, and video games.
-He also works as a historian, documenting Chicago creatives in interviews and portraits.
-He has interviewed William Conger, Maria Gaspar, Melissa Ann Pinney, Colleen Plumb, Corey Postiglione, Alison Ruttan, and Bob Thall, among many figures.
+He remains the magazine's publisher and an active contributor.
+He has written articles about artists Kerry James Marshall, Moholy-Nagy, Frida Kahlo and Diego Rivera, the Japanese photography and performance movement “Provoke” and the Hairy Who, Chicago's underground music scene, comics, and video games.
+He also works as a historian, documenting Chicago artists in interviews and portraits, among them William Conger, Maria Gaspar, Melissa Ann Pinney, Colleen Plumb, Corey Postiglione, Alison Ruttan, and Bob Thall.